sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Getting_Started/PyDev_Module_Creation.md

 To make things easier, make sure that you are in the 'PyDev perspective' – it is 'automatically' opened when you create a PyDev project, but just in case, you can open it by going to the menu: window > open perspective > other > PyDev, as pointed in the picture below.

-If you had an earlier version of PyDev installed, you must close the perspective and open it again, like older versions of it may not have everything needed for this example (to do that, make the perspective active, then go to the menu: window > close perspective).
+{{% alert title="❗️ Warning" color="danger" %}}If you had an earlier version of PyDev installed, you must close the perspective and open it again, like older versions of it may not have everything needed for this example (to do that, make the perspective active, then go to the menu: window > close perspective).{{% /alert %}}

 ![open_perspective](/Images/appc/pydev.org/images/open_perspective.png)
 A perspective 'defines' what appears in your window and which actions are enabled...
 If you want to add something (even some menu), you can go to the menu: window > customize perspective.
 To create our first module, we will use the default PyDev perspective, as it already has the wizard shortcuts pre-defined in the **File > new** menu